By Evan Christensen · Owner, The Barn Door Hardware Store

 What size barn door hardware kit do I need?

-Start with your door weight — calculate it using the formula above, don't guess.
-Then apply the 1.5x safety margin to determine the minimum weight capacity you need.
+Start with your door weight — use our weight guide to get it right, don't guess.
+Then match that weight directly to a roller rated at or above it — no safety multiplier needed, our capacity ratings are the working limit.
 From there, match your ceiling clearance and wall space to the roller type that fits.
 Our hardware finder walks through all of this in under two minutes.

 Do barn door hardware kits come with handles?